Returning Longleaf Pine to the Southeast

 While longleaf pine forests are important for biological diversity and treasured by many, their extent has dwindled.
 The tall whispery pines once stretched from southern Virginia to Florida and eastern Texas, but are now scattered across approximately 3 percent of this historic range.
-More than a century of development and overharvest - its wood was popular for everything from lumber to turpentine – in addition to the pine’s slow growth during its first several years, have led to its decline.
+More than a century of development, past management practices, and overharvest - its wood was popular for everything from lumber to turpentine – in addition to the pine’s slow growth during its first several years, have led to its decline.

 Our partners at the U.S. Forest Service, along with federal and nonfederal partners, have banded together to collaborate on America’s Longleaf Restoration Initiative, an effort to conserve and restore longleaf pine.
 In addition, the Forest Service is challenging itself with its own Million Acre Challenge, an effort to add a million acres of longleaf pine stands to National Forests.
 Through our own partnership with the Forest Service and our campaign to plant 50 million trees, the NFF plants thousands of longleaf pine trees each year.
-Since 2010, we have planted more than one million longleaf pines on Southeastern National Forests, including a quarter million in 2018.
+Since 2010, we have planted more than three million longleaf pine seedlings on National Forests in the Southeast.

-In 2018, our longleaf pine projects spanned hundreds of acres of National Forests in Mississippi and Georgia.
+Over the past few years, our longleaf pine projects have spanned thousands of acres on National Forests across the Southeast, including in Mississippi and Georgia.
 In Mississippi, we planted 77,000 seedlings on 109 acres across multiple National Forests, and in Georgia, we planted nearly 170,000 seedlings on 244 acres of Oconee National Forest - about a 1.5-hour drive from downtown Atlanta.
 These projects will not only help to reestablish this imperiled pine on these National Forests, but will also improve wildlife habitat and help restore stands impacted by insects and disease.

 To learn more about longleaf pine’s history and restoration, read our guest blog post.